cs3216/cs3216.github.io/coursework/mobile/index.md

 application is being tracked:

 1. Check the Network tab in the developer tools provided by your browser.
-Every time a tracked page or event occurs, a new `GET` request to `/collect` should appear.
+Every time a tracked page or event occurs, a new GA request should appear.

 2. Use "Real-Time" mode in the Analytics dashboard, which allows you to view activities on your application in near real-time.

+3. Use the official Google Analytics Debugger [Chrome Extension](https://chrome.google.com/webstore/detail/google-analytics-debugger/jnkmfdileelhofjcijamephohjechhna) (recommended)

 More information and examples at
 <https://developers.google.com/analytics/devguides/collection/analyticsjs/>.